-The global management and organization of nanoGUNE are carried out along the lines displayed in the chart below, which shows the key roles of the center.
+The global management and organization of nanoGUNE are carried out along the lines displayed in the chart below.

 This person is the head of the Center and the major responsible for its overall design, strategy, and performance.
 Other key roles in the Center’s general operation and management report to the Director.

 Prof. José María Pitarke has been the director of nanoGUNE since its creation in 2006.

 J. M. Pitarke studied physics at the University of the Basque Country, where he received his PhD degree (with distinction) in 1990 studying some aspects of tunneling spectroscopy and electron and photon emission in solids.
 After a postdoctoral stay at Oak Ridge National Laboratory (USA) he obtained, in 1993, a tenured position at the University of the Basque Country, which he combined with sabbatical semesters at various USA Universities and the Imperial College of the University of London, UK.
 Since 2000, he has been full professor of condensed matter physics.In 2005, he was elected By-Fellow of Churchill College of the University of Cambridge.
 His research interests include condensed matter theory, and many-electron interactions at solids' surfaces and nanostructures.
 Hardly a few months after the opening of nanoGUNE in January 2009, a special mention by the jury of the 9th Manuel Laborde Werlinden prize went to him for his business initiative on graphene.
 In April 2010, he co-founded nanoGUNE’s first start-up company Graphenea, as a joint venture of private investors and nanoGUNE, with the mission of commercializing good-quality graphene wafers and developing graphene-based technologies.
 He has been vicepresident of Graphenea until April 2015.
 Now he is president of the spin-off companies Simune, CTECH-nano, and Evolgene.